tomsoftware/EOS-Formats/README.md

 ----------
 * read .job files for Process-controlling-Software of EOS GmbH(c) of 3D Printers
 * C++ Library (visual Studio 2013)
-* or use as commad line tool to convert eos .job files to .xml.
+* or use as commad line tool to convert eos .job files to .xml.<br />
-   /job-format/Debug/job-format.exe "myjob.job"
+  <code> /job-format/Debug/job-format.exe "myjob.job"</code>

 Demo
 ----